mattroot/MS-lab-2023-24-proj/README.md

  - Built for Nucleo-F767ZI (might be compatible with Nucleo-F746ZG with minimal tweaking)
  - Based on STM32Cube HAL with STM32CubeMX-generated code
- - Uses QPC real-time framework for threading support
- - PlatformIO-compatible project
+ - STM32Cube-compatible project
- - using P-type controller from CMSIS-DSP
+ - using PID-type controller from CMSIS-DSP
  - AvaloniaUI-based desktop app with serial connection to the board